 If you have a Facebook page and want to promote posts using Facebook ads, you may want to have your posts show up only as sponsored ads.
 Sponsored ads do not appear on your page’s wall.

 To create this content type in Gain, you have to mark them as “dark posts.”
-Unpublished page posts used to be called dark posts.
-Although you can't schedule these posts on Gain, you can send them to approval and once approved, manually publish them on Facebook.
+You can schedule and send them to approval and once approved, manually publish them on Facebook.

 To create an unpublished post in Gain:

 - Go to the Facebook Post Editor.

 - Choose the following option in the dialog:

 Finally, the post will be pushed from Gain to the Page Posts section of your Facebook Ads Manager where you can then create ads/campaigns around the post.

 Publish a dark post to your page

 Here are two ways you can publish your dark post on your page.
 Keep in mind that the dark post will keep the paid reach it earned and, once published on your page, will be able to gather organic reach.

 This workflow requires the use of the “Create campaign shell” feature on Facebook Ads Manager.
 After you have built and scheduled your posts via Gain, follow these steps to make your dark post public: